clj-easy/graal-build-time/README.md

 that end with `__init.class` are assumed to be created by Clojure.
 The package of that class is then added to the results.

+## Overriding classes

-If there are classes in packages that you would like to override, you can still use the `--initialize-at-run-time=my.org.MyClass.class` argument in your build.
+If there are classes in packages that you would like to override, you can still use the `--initialize-at-run-time=my.org.MyClass` argument in your build.
+E.g. when using http-kit, the `org.httpkit` package is included for build-time initialization, but you will still need to override one class:
+`--initialize-at-run-time=org.httpkit.client.ClientSslEngineFactory$SSLHolder`.

 ## Single segment namespaces